h3llolovely/C4D-Migration-Script/README.md

 - Commandline folder plugins symbolic link creation

 **Limitations:**
-- Does not transfer C4D in-app or plugin preferences *( i.e plugin / asset paths, navigaation / timeline settings, etc... )*
+- Does not transfer C4D in-app or plugin preferences *( i.e plugin / asset paths, navigation / timeline settings, etc... )*
+- It is recommended to take screenshots of all C4D preferences from the previous version.
+You will have to manually apply them.

 ### Feel free to copy and modify to suite your needs.